Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-If you get an email from PayPal, don't click the link in the email.
-Instead, go to PayPal.com and login to see if they really need it.
-If you get a phone call from your "bank" or "Microsoft", hang up and call back using a number you trust, not one the caller provides.
+If you get an email from any company asking for more information, don't click the link in the email.
+Instead, go to the site yourself and login to see if they really need it.
+If you get a phone call from your "bank", "the IRS", or "Microsoft", hang up and call back using a number you trust, not one the caller provides.

 <details><summary>The Details</summary>
 <div class="details-highlight">